 The Ashe County Corn Maze & Pumpkin Festival offers loads of seasonal fun in the NC High Country north of Boone.

-The festival also features live music every Saturday, and concessions such as hot dogs, BBQ, drinks, and snacks are available during regular hours.
+The festival also features live music on select Saturdays (check for dates on Ashe County’ssocial media), and concessions are available during regular hours.

 Third Day Market is a family-owned business that started out as a roadside stand selling hanging baskets during the Spring and pumpkins and mums during the Fall.

 They’ve since expanded to sell a variety of other items, including apparel and home décor.
-But they have become best-known for their huge greenhouse and pumpkin patch.
+But they have become best-known for their huge greenhouse and pumpkin patch in NC.

 Their Jefferson NC pumpkin patch includes more than 40 different varieties of pumpkins, along with winter squash, gourds, Indian corn, hay bales, and more.